Apollo Server 3 is officially end-of-life as of 22 October 2024.

 HTTP Methods

-RESTDataSource includes convenience methods for common REST API request methods: get, post, put, patch, and delete (
+RESTDataSource includes convenience methods for common REST API request methods: get, post, put, patch, and delete (see the source).

 An example of each is shown below: